semack/TxtAI.NET/README.md

-# txtai: Semantic search and workflows in C#
+# txtai: Semantic search and workflows for .NET